DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 For a breath, it worked.
 The resonance aligned.
 The fragment quieted.
 The structure held.

 But something deep, *beneath* the ritual, opened.
-Not physically—but in field space.
+Not physicallyâ€”but in field space.
 A hinge, twisted far past its stress line, snapped back.
-And through it—
+And through itâ€”

 Something spilled out.